Azrael (DC Comics): Ludovic Valley

+Jean-Paul Ludovic Valley Sr. (or simply Ludovic Valley) is Jean-Paul Valley's father and predecessor.
+He was killed by Biis, a rogue member of the Order of St. Dumas who amassed a criminal empire by stealing funds from the order, but not before revealing on his deathbed to his son his origins.
+Post-Flashpoint, his history seems similar to prior but had instead created his son as a virtual clone and was seemingly stated to be killed after revealing his parentage to his son similarly to his prior history.
+However, it is instead revealed that he had somehow survived or was resurrected and sought to become a "saint" in his own right, purging the remaining members using advance artificial intelligence, Ascalon, to assassinate its members to "cleanse" it although Ascalon was ultimately foiled.
+However, his efforts impressed his new ally, Ra's al Ghul.

 In other media

 Television

 An original incarnation of Azrael, Theo Galavan, appears in the second season of Gotham, portrayed by James Frain.
 He is a billionaire industrialist, heir apparent of the Order of St. Dumas, brother of Tabitha Galavan, uncle of Silver St. Cloud, benefactor of a criminal group called the "Maniax", and later mayor of Gotham City.
 After being exposed and killed by Oswald Cobblepot and Jim Gordon, Theo is later revived by Hugo Strange, but is rendered insane and amnesiac.
-Under the belief that he is Azrael, an ancient immortal warrior who vanquished the Order's enemies, Strange gives Theo armor, a mask, and sword and tasks him with killing Gordon, only for Theo to be killed by Cobblepot and Butch Gilzean via an RPG.
+Under the belief that he is Azrael, an ancient immortal warrior who vanquished the Order's enemies, Strange gives Theo armor, a mask, and sword and tasks him with killing Gordon, only for Theo to be killed by Cobblepot and Butch Gilzean.